pdfplum/pdfplum/http-pdf-generator/PARAMETERS.md

 Template path<br/>
 type: **string**

 The path of the zip file containing the template files stored in a Firebase Storage bucket.
-Can be overridden by GET parameters.
+Can be overridden.

 ### `ADJUST_HEIGHT_TO_FIT` (required)

 Should PDFPlum automatically set the document height to fit its content?<br/>
 type: **select**

 If enabled, the extension will automatically adjust the height of the PDF so that all the contents of the webpage can fit inside one page.
 The generated PDF file in this case will always have only a single page.
-Can be overridden by GET parameters.
+Can be overridden.

 ### `CHROMIUM_PDF_OPTIONS` (required)

 Chromium PDF generation options<br/>
 type: **string**

 Options to be passed to Chromium's PDF generation engine provided as a JSON string.
 Documented [here](https://www.puppeteersharp.com/api/PuppeteerSharp.PdfOptions.html).
-Can be overridden by GET parameters.
+Can be overridden.

 ### `NETWORK_IDLE_TIME` (required)